 The Club has, in fact, had its share of turmoil.
 A few years ago, the Club came within inches of closing its doors, for fear that it could no longer remain financially viable.

 For the past few years, the Club has been home to one of Sydney's premier bridge clubs, Kings & Queens.
 For a number of reasons -- not only financial -- Kings & Queens has proved to be an important asset for Diamond Bay.

 Diamond Bay is a quirky club.
-There's no beer on tap (only bottled beer).
+There's a very small selection of beers on tap -- but there's plenty of bottled beer.
 There are no poker machines.
 There is a mix of people who originate from a number of different places around the world.
 There are people with shared experiences; and there are people who are enlightened by hearing of others' experiences and world views.
 Nearly all the Club's members greatly value their membership at Diamond Bay; and feel comfortable and welcome, and at home, when they're at the Club: The Club's members genuinely feel that the Club is their club (not merely a place they come to).

 There are other things that distinguish Diamond Bay.
 Very importantly, the Club is completely integrated.
-For everything that we do -- that is allowable by the Royal NSW Bowls Association (and even for some things that are not allowable) -- we have no segregation of women from men.
+For everything that we do -- that is allowable by the Bowls NSW (and even for some things that are not allowable) -- we have no segregation of women from men.
 None of our playing days is a 'men only' or a 'women only' day.
-As much as we can manage, our Club championships are also all open to both women and men.
+Our Club championships are also all open to both women and men.
 It is surprising in this day and age that this fact is noteworthy, and in fact, exceptional in the world of lawn bowls -- but it is.
 One day it won't be.
-(The Club also sells beer at very low prices!)

 Diamond Bay on the cover of Bowls magazine,